michaelgruenstaeudl/StandardizedPlastidPhylogenomics/README.md

 ==============================================
 *Version: 2018.04.30, Author: Michael Gruenstaeudl*

-Software scripts to automate and standardize the various bioinformatic processes in plastid phylogenomics
+Software scripts to automate and standardize the basic bioinformatic processes in plastid phylogenomics

 GETTING STARTED